cadjai/mirror-adhoc--contents-for-disconnected-environments/README.md

 - registry_host_fqdn: The IP or FQDN of the destination registry.
 - registry_container_dir: The location of the container files on the controller where the registry container will save the image layers to be compressed and transported to the disconnected environment.

+Yum reposync content variables
+- dir_reposync_location: The directory on the controller where the content is to be sync-ed into
+- repos_to_sync: List of repositories to sync
+- use_rh_subscription: Whether to use RH Subscription or not , default to not
+- rh_access_username: The RH access username name to use to register the host
+- rh_access_password: The RH access password to use to use to register the host
+- copy_to_remote: Whether to copy the content to a remote directory or not, default to not
+- dir_repobundle_location: The local directory where the bundle will be created
+- repobundle_file_name: The name of the bundle file created

 Dependencies
 ------------